WongWingKeng/RepData_PeerAssessment1/PA1_template.md

 One can probably draw some assumptions based on the graph:

-* Between interval 0 till 500 minutes, the average steps recorded for both weekend and weekday set are relatively low.
+* Between interval 0 till 500 minutes, the average steps recorded for both weekend and weekday are relatively low.
 This could be due to when the test subject was sleeping.

 * From minute interval 500  minutes onwards, the activity pattern differs:

     * For weekday, there is a max spike at minute interval 835.
 This could be when the test subject is walking/going to work.
-Then it follows by some overall lower activity trends.
+Then it follows by some overall lower activity trend.
 This could be when the test subject is stationary/ sitting down and working.
-Hence activity recorded during this period is lower.
+Hence steps count recorded during this period is lower.

     * For weekend, after the low activity period between 0 till 500 minutes interval.
-The overall activity trend throughout the recording period are relatively higher when compared to the weekday pattern.
-This could be due to the test subject is constantly moving about during the weekend but still keeping to non-hectic activities.
+The overall activity trend throughout the recording period is relatively higher (with the exception of the weekday's peak during the beginning period) when compared to the weekday pattern.
+This could be due to the test subject is constantly moving about during the weekend.